PlatyPew/Digispark-Duckduino/Change_Wallpaper/README.md

 Deletes image into oblivion

 # Note
-You may need to change the delay because internet speeds may be slow
+You may need to change the delay because internet speeds may be slow: https://github.com/PlatyPooper/Digispark-Duckduino/blob/master/Change_Wallpaper/Change_Wallpaper.ino#L12